Discover more from StackSense

 Today’s modern enterprises require applications to provide the best user experience, not just an acceptable user experience.
 In order to deliver the best user experience, developers should be empowered to use the right set of dependency services rather than compromising by using services supported by a single cloud provider.
 Moreover, many enterprises have existing applications running on their own data centers.
-For many enterprises, they need the flexibility to run their Serverless applications on-premises as well as in the cloud.
+Many enterprises, they need the flexibility to run their Serverless applications on-premises as well as in the cloud.
 While the early Serverless platforms were cloud-based and constrained only to the specific cloud providers, modern Serverless platforms deliver both the flexibility of a cloud-based service across multiple cloud providers and deployability on-premises with little operational overhead.
 The modern FaaS platforms enable both hybrid cloud and multi-cloud architectures.

 Serverless changes how applications are developed and deployed to meet the challenges of global business.
 Modern enterprises will not (and cannot) compromise on agility and seamless user experience.
 Adding constraints to developers may not be optimal in the enterprise context.
 As FaaS became attractive among developers, the need for enterprise-centric features became more apparent.
 Modern Serverless platforms like Nimbella are built for enterprise needs and offer a better and more integrated developer experience.
 In future posts, we will delve deeper into how these modern platforms are helping enterprise developers deliver at the speed of business.